rajkumardas2701/Restaurant_JS/README.md

 - HTML,
 - CSS,
 - JavaScript,
-- Webpck
+- Webpack

 ## Live Demo

 [Live Demo Link](https://rawcdn.githack.com/rajkumardas2701/Restaurant_JS/af1748991bce2f8a60b11ac827788a9bcecc16ce/dist/index.html)

+## Getting started

+To get a local copy up and running follow these simple steps.

 ### Prerequisites
+- Have latest version of JS installed.
+- Have Node and NPM installed.
-- Any kind of browser supporting CSS3 and HTML5
+- Install the latest version of your browser of choice.

 ### Setup
-- Fork the repo to your remote repository.
-- Clone or download the repository to your local machine.
+- Clone this repo to your computer using git clone

-### Install
-- No istallation required.

-### Running the Project
+- Run npm install to install all the dependencies.
-- Access the index.html in the dist folder and open it in your browser.
+- Open index.html from the dist folder on the local Live server to run the app.
-- Change the various pages by clicking the nav bar links

 ## Authors